About the Project

 To better visualize how players performed their charts have been stratified by role (guard, wing, & big).

-While the above chart suggests there is a correlation between anthropomorphic data (wingspan, height, standing reach) and contest quality, breaking out the data into player roles (guard, wing, big), the correlation is more dubious.
+Our initial instinct was a correlation between anthropomorphic wingspan, height, standing reach) and contest quality, and initial analysis.
+However, breaking out the data into player roles (guard, wing, big), the correlation is more dubious.